DEVELOPMENT

 Smart Fleet Management

-IoT sensors considerably increase both vehicle tracking and driver monitoring, showcasing how to develop companion apps for efficient fleet management.
-With their implementation, it becomes possible to collect more information not only about the vehicle’s condition but also about the driver’s behavior.
-The advantages of more intense fleet management are quick reactions to sudden failures and the ability to track and prevent possible vehicle damage.
+IoT and transportation solutions have revolutionized fleet management.
+The use of IoT sensors, along with connected car app development, considerably increases both vehicle tracking and driver monitoring, showcasing how to develop companion apps for efficient fleet management, similar to their application in IoT use cases in manufacturing to monitor and optimize equipment performance.
+With the Internet of Things and transportation solutions, it becomes possible to collect more information not only about the vehicle’s condition but also about the driver’s behavior.
+The advantages of more intense fleet management are quick reactions to sudden failures, proactive accident prevention, and the ability to track and prevent possible vehicle damage.

 Example of smart fleet management presented in a timelined dashboard